Preparing the right documents is an important part of the Morocco eVisa application process.

 A physical multiple-entry visa valid for at least 90 days from the application date, issued by one of the following:

-Upload only ONE document: a Residence Permit or a Multiple-Entry Visa.
+Upload ONE document: either a valid Residence Permit or a Multiple-Entry Visa.

-Upload the document that is valid and clearly visible.
+Upload the document that is currently valid and has all details clearly visible.

 3. What if my document is in another language?